qjiangzhao/TEtrimmer/USAGE.md

                  --gap_nul_thr option.
 Default: 0.7
  --crop_end_win INTEGER     Window size used for crop end process.
 Coupled with --crop_end_thr option.
 Default:
                  20
- --crop_end_thr INTEGER     Crop end function will convert each nucleotide in MSA into proportion number.
+ --crop_end_thr FLOAT     Crop end function will convert each nucleotide in MSA into proportion number.
 This
                  function will check from the beginning and end of each sequence from MSA by iteratively choosing a slide window and sum up the proportion numbers.
 It will stop until the summary of proportion is larger than --crop_end_thr.
 The nucleotide do not